travelers checks switzerland

 Some banks will cash traveler’s checks denominated by Swiss francs at the counter.
 Many banks only provide this service if you have an account with them.
 Some banks will cash lower amounts (typically up to 2000 francs) even if you do not have an account with them.
 The following banks will cash traveler’s checks at the till:

-• Migros Bank (No charge)
+• Migros Bank (Free of charge)

 Fees at Raiffeisen banks may vary between individual banks.
 Some Swiss banks – like PostFinance and the Zürcher Kantonalbank – do not redeem traveler’s checks at all.